We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 A key thing to remember about Google updates is that they usually take a couple of weeks to roll out.

-(In fact, some recent Google updates — the ‘helpful content update’ and ‘link spam update’ that it released in December 2022 have, at time of writing, been going on for around a month!).
+(In fact, some recent Google updates — including the ‘helpful content update’ and ‘link spam update’ that were released in December 2022 — took over a month to roll out).